Vladymyrdev/github-kanban-test-task/README.md

 What will we assess:
 - workability: how your application works;
 - project structure: how you structure your files;
-- code quality: how you write clean, readable code (feel free to install and use ESLint and Prettier);
+- code quality: how you write clean, readable code (feel free to install and use ESLint, Prettier and spell checker (VS Code extension) are required);
 - knowledge of technologies and their ecosystem: how you compose and use libraries together;
 - testing: how you can test your code;